Rhythem2005/Small-Language-Model/readme.md

  **Work in Progress**

-This project aims to build and train a Small Language Model (SLM) from scratch using PyTorch.
+This project aims to build and train a Small Language Model (SLM) from scratch.
 The goal is to understand the complete LLM pipeline—from data preprocessing and tokenization to training a transformer-based language model and generating text.

 ## Project Goals